phetsims/geometric-optics/doc/implementation-notes.md

 * direct: focal length is settable, IOR is fixed, ROC is derived
 * indirect: ROC and IOR are settable, focal length is derived

-The user can switch between focal-length models via radio buttons in the Options dialog.
+The user can switch between focal-length models via radio buttons in the Simulation tab of the Preferences dialog.

 The important classes are: